 Fannie and Freddie housing loan programs come under the banner of conventional loans.
-But the thing that differentiates it from other options is that it is suited for buyers who have constraints on down payments but have good credit and a stable job.
+The thing that differentiates it from other options is that it is suited for buyers who have constraints on down payments but have good credit and a stable job.
 The down payment can be as low as 3% under this program.
 The eligibility criteria is to have a credit score of at least 620, with a clear credit history.
 You’ll still have to pay private mortgage insurance, but if you’re planning on staying in your home for a long time, you’ll be able to cancel the insurance once you reach 20% equity.

 Good Neighbor Next Door Program

 This program was designed by the US Department of Housing and Urban Development (HUD) for the individuals working in public welfare sectors.
 This includes firefighters, public servants, teachers, police officers, and medical technicians.